8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220401/content.md

 3. I can continue dollar-cost-averaging through contributions *and* slowly rebalancing.

 I'm also considering setting up automatic notifications when the target allocation is off; not automating the rebalancing yet.
 I've set a calendar event a couple months from now to revisit that consideration.

+## Buying the dip

+I saw a video the other day entitled: Why Buying the Stock Market Dip is Bad Advice.

+Given that I am currently buying the dip, so to speak, I decided to give a listen.
+The arguments seem to as follows:

+1. Blindly continuing to buy a stock because it’s cheaper is a bad idea.
+The price could be dropping because it was overvalued to begin with.
+Therefore, individual stock investors should reevaluate their holdings regularly.
+2. People haven’t defined for themselves what a dip is in terms of percentage and time horizons.
+3. All buying the dip is, is sitting on the sideline with cash trying to time when to actually deploy the money; therefore, it’s timing the market.
+Psychologically there’s a belief that the market will dip a little bit more instead of throwing in all the cash sitting on the sidelines.
+Therefore, dollar cost averaging is a better approach.

+I think this is an unfair assessment of the situation.

+First, totally agree that blindly continuing to buy something just because it’s dropping in price is a bad move and any investment should be reevaluated regularly.
+My preference for reevaluating is every time I’m about to buy it.
+If it were more expensive, would I still buy it?
+If yes, buying while cheaper makes sense.
+If no, maybe I still shouldn’t buy it.

+Second, again, totally agree we should be defining percentages and time spans.
+My range as of this writing for deploying more than what I normally do is a dip of 3 to 30 percent.
+If one of my holdings drops more than 3 percent I can buy out of my normal sequence and timings.
+If one of my holdings drops more than 30 percent, then I can’t.
+The timings are a bit different though.
+Instead of focusing on how long the drop has been, I look at how long it’s been since I deployed money out of the normal cycle and rotation.

+Third, this is where the video kinda goes south for me.
+Because it adds more detail to what it means to buy the dip.
+Specifically, the presumption that folks are *only* buying the dip.
+I would be interested to see data related to this; like the number of people sitting around waiting and watching for a dip before buying.
+For me, buying the dip is in addition to, not instead of, my dollar cost averaging approach.

+Every time I get paid, I put enough into my 401k to get the full employer match and contribute the max allowed by the end of the year.
+I have a target allocation for holdings in the 401k, which means I’m buying the cheaper holdings; dollar cost averaging style.
+Would I be willing pay more to buy the holding that is down from its 52 week high (and isn’t occupying the desired proportion of the mix)?
+Yes.
+Which is why I’m doing internal exchanges of the gains; rebalancing style.
+Im not doing it in a single exchange either, so, still dollar cost averaging.

+Every time I get paid I put money into my taxable brokerage account as well; dollar cost averaging.
+I also save a bit to possibly got into my Roth IRA once I know if I can max that out or not before filing taxes.
+Every quarter I can take some of this money and buy more.
+Or, when there’s a dip, I can take a portion equal to the dip of a single holding and buy it.
+Of course, this might mean at the end of the year I might need to save more to put toward the Roth IRA, and that’s okay.

+Lastly, because I look at my portfolio as a whole, which includes cash, I don’t think of it as money sitting on the sidelines; it’s just money in my portfolio which I can move around to purchase things and keep the portfolio in balance.

+Anyway, so, yeah, still buying the dip per the [investor policy](/finances/investment-policy/) and [spending cash reserves](/finances/budgeting/#spending-cash-reserves) budgeting strategy.

 ## Odd place